-Its children are a nation's greatest asset, and their education its first duty.
+Its children are a nation's greatest asset, and a , their education its first duty.

--Anon
+Anon.

-The vicissitudes in the fortunes of Anglo-Indians, and the accumulated logic of facts made it imperative for them to consider by what avocations other than military service they could maintain themselves.
+The vicissitudes in the fortunes of Anglo-Indians, and the accumulated logic of facts, made it imperative for them to consider by what avocations other than military service they could maintain themselves.
 The army being barred to them, they realised that they must educate themselves for various callings in civil life.
 The appreciation of this led them to concentrate upon the provision of improved facilities for the education of the young.
 As for the mechanical arts, they were comparatively little known in those days, and workshops and technical and industrial schools, where they existed, were of the most elementary type.
 In the matter of general education it was necessary that there should be schools less informal than those that had been springing up casually at factories, settlements, and military centres.

 It must be admitted that from time to time the East India Company had shown some small degree of interest in the education of the growing British population.
-For, although it had not established schools, nor sent out more than one or two school-masters, its chaplains were under obligation to foster and supervise the instruction of the children in their parishes.
+For, although it had not established schools. or sent out more than one or two schoolmasters, its chaplains were under obligation to foster and supervise the instruction of the children in their parishes.
 In contrast to this nominal concern for the education of the children of its British servants, the Company had in 1782 established the Calcutta Madrasah for Muhammadans, and in 1791 the Benares College for Hindus.
 In addition to this, planters and missionaries were affording education to Indian children.
-Mr. Ellerton, an indigo planter at Malda, had set up schools on his "concerns."
+Mr. Ellerton, an indigo planter at Malda, had set up schools on his "concerns".
 May, Pearson, and Harley, as well as the Serampore Missionaries, were maintaining several schools for the children of the soil.
-There were, it is true, some schools and orphanages for Anglo-Indians, but they were almost without exception private ventures, and always of the elementary type.
-It began to be generally felt that the time had come when the education of the British population should be dealt with seriously, and conducted in such a manner that the young men of the community would be able to hold their own against striplings coming out for the subordinate positions in the Company's mercantile and other offices, and not lose ground to the Indians who, being educated in schools maintained for them, were entering the clerical and ministerial grades in increasing numbers.
+There were, it is true, schools and orphanages for Anglo-Indians, but they were almost without exception private ventures, and always of the elementary type.
+The time had come when the education of the British population should be dealt with seriously, and conducted in such a manner that the young men of the community should be able to hold their own against striplings coming out for the subordinate positions in the Company's mercantile and other offices, and not lose ground to the Indians who, being educated in schools maintained for then, were entering the clerical and ministerial grades in increasing numbers.
 The East India Vade Mecum says "The kranee, or clerk, may be either a native Armenian, a native Portuguese, or a Bengalee; the former not very common; the second more numerous, but the third to be seen everywhere."
-This was so late as 1826; but as far back as 1780 Hicky's Gazette published in Calcutta, gives an indication of how keen already was the competition between the Anglo-Indian and the native of Bengal for clerical appointments in the various offices:-"It is currently reported," says the Gazette of the 24th June, 1780, "that the countryborn writers are drawing up a petition to the Governor-General-in-Council complaining of the Bengalees taking their bread from them."

-Before recounting the efforts made at the beginning of the nineteenth century to provide the community with an advanced class of schools modelled on the British Grammar School, it is appopriate to pass in brief review the schools that had hitherto done service.
+This was so late as 1826; but as far back as 1780 Hicky's Gazette published in Calcutta, gives an indication of how keen already was the competition between the Anglo-Indian and the native of Bengal for clerical appointments in the various offices :----"It is currently reported," says the Gazette of the 24th June, 1780, "that the country-born writers are drawing up a petition to the Governor-General-in-Council complaining of the Bengalees taking their bread from them.
+With equal propriety the European writer might petition against both of them."
+Before recounting the efforts that were made at the beginning of the nineteenth century to provide the community with an advanced class of schools modelled after the style of the British Grammar School, it is appropriate to pass in brief review the schools that had hitherto served them.